beinformed2020/BeInformed/content/about/_index.md

 draft = false
 +++

-# Is the Cure worse than the Cause?
+# Is the Cure worse than the About page?

 ![Cafe Closed](/blog/ims/cafe_closed.jpg)